Find out how a Municipal Comprehensive Review (MCR) process affects your community growth.

 Settlement Boundary Expansions:

-Expansions to settlement boundaries can only happen as a result of an MCR process.
+The Growth Plan makes provision for municipalities to expand their settlement boundaries.
+Under normal circumstances, this happens as a result of an MCR process.
 The expansion will be restricted to the amount of land required for the population and growth to 2041.

 The provincial Land Needs Methodology must be used for this analysis.